nymexhub/Restockify/README.md

 4. Open your browser and navigate to [http://localhost:3001](http://localhost:3001) :computer:

-### Author :bust_in_silhouette:
+### Author
 This project was created by Felipe Alfonso Gonzalez, a talented Computer Science Engineer.
 You can reach him via email at f.alfonso@res-ear.ch.

 ### Contributors :sparkles:
-Special thanks to [Reuben Azi](https://geekyourselfblog.wordpress.com/), a skilled Software Engineer, for their valuable contributions to this project.
-You can contact them via email at cheerantz@gmail.com.
+Special thanks to [Reuben Azi](https://geekyourselfblog.wordpress.com/), a skilled Software Engineer, for his valuable contributions to this project.
+You can contact him via email at cheerantz@gmail.com.